csrg-utfsm/csrg-utfsm.github.io/index.md

  > ERROR: ----> ../lib/libbaciErrTypePropertyStubs.a  does not exist.
 (It does. baciidl)

 * Deprecation Warnings:
+ >  warning: ThreadInfoCompositeData is internal proprietary API and may be removed in a future release (jacsutil)
  > Note: Some input files use or override a deprecated API.
  > Note: Recompile with -Xlint:deprecation for details
  > Note: ./alma/ACSErrTypeCppNative/wrappers/AcsJCppAnyEx.java uses or overrides a deprecated API (acserrTypes)